Athena with cross-strapped aegis

-The Athena with cross-strapped aegis is an ancient statue of the Greek goddess Athena, which was made around AD 150 and is now displayed in the Antikensammlung Berlin (Inventory number AvP VII 22).
+The Athena with cross-strapped aegis is an ancient statue of the Greek goddess Athena, which was made around AD 150 in the ancient Greek city of Pergamon.
+It is now displayed in the Antikensammlung Berlin (Inventory number AvP VII 22).

+History

 The statue was found in 1880 during Carl Humann's excavations of Pergamon in the space to the west of the north stoa of the sanctuary of Athena, near the Lady of Pergamon.
 This area may have been the art collection (museion) of the Attalid kings.
 Small traces of paint were found on parts of the statue, allowing the colour of certain elements of the statue to be identified: the main body of the aegis had traces of light blue, whilst the upper hem and snakes had red traces.
 Details of the sides of the soles of the sandals were also still visible; they were decorated in three separate bands: the upper and lower band had ornamental decorations.
 The details of the upper band have been lost, but the lower band has a wavy band on a red background.
 Between the two ornamental bands was a third comprising one or two Egyptian blue decorative lines.
 Different elements of the statue have different stone textures: the skin is smooth, the peplos slightly less so; the surface of the aegis has been slightly roughened; and the sides of the soles of the sandals have hatching.